0

 State Standards

-Connecticut Social Studies HIST 5.6 Compare information provided by different historical sources about the past.
+5.His.10.a Compare information provided by multiple historical sources about the people and events of the American Revolution.